 A new Dupaco branch opens on Highway 136 in Dyersville, Iowa.
 The Annual Tri-State-Area College Scholarship Program is instituted, and the Dupaco Prime Time Club is introduced.

-Real Estate Lending Department established
+Mortgage Lending Department established

 Saturday branch hours are implemented